-Activities included exploring research and funding opportunities relevant to regional council activities in conjunction with Crown Research Institutes, taking into account the MBIE research 2018 and 2019 bidding processes for environmental research funding; advice/input on allocation of CRI core funding, and with several of the National Science Challenges - 'Our Land and Water', 'Resilience Challenge' (natural hazards, especially weather, earthquake, effects of continuing volcanic activity on Mt Taranaki, Matauranga Maori, and coastal sciences), 'Sustainable Seas', 'Deep South' (climate change drivers and effects), and 'Our Biological Heritage' .
-Continuing to support for studies into the effects of cadmium and fluoride on soil health and productivity, crop integrity, and animal health.
+Activities during 2018/2019 included exploring research and funding opportunities relevant to regional council activities in conjunction with Crown Research Institutes (CRIs), taking into account the MBIE (Ministry of Business, Innovation and Employment) research 2018 and 2019 bidding processes for environmental research funding; advice/input on allocation of CRI core funding (Strategic Science Investment Funding), and with several of the National Science Challenges - 'Our Land and Water' (enduring primary sector productivity and optimisation), 'Resilience Challenge' (natural hazards, especially weather, earthquake, effects of continuing volcanic activity on Mt Taranaki, Matauranga Maori, and coastal sciences), 'Sustainable Seas', 'Deep South' (climate change drivers and effects), and 'Our Biological Heritage' (supporting biodiversity and biosecurity).
+Continued to support for studies into the effects of cadmium and fluoride on soil health and productivity, crop integrity, and animal health.
 Interim research reports have been received.
 Collaboration continues with Dairy Trust Taranaki in studying water usage and soil condition under varying farm management regimes on farms in Taranaki.
 Engagement in the MBIE-funded 'Curious minds' community-based science programme continued, with a number of individual Taranaki-based projects either already underway or in development.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Over the period of the 2018/2028 Long-Term Plan the Council intends to undertake a range of resource investigations and applied research projects.
 These are normally undertaken in partnership with science providers, other councils or resource users but may also include a range of other parties, including iwi, as potential partners for Council resource investigations and projects.
 Such projects evolve over time.
 Specifically for 2019/2020, the Council intends to: Continue to support the "best practice dairying catchments" study in the Waiokura Stream catchment, and evaluation of data arising from this project.
 Continuing to monitor ecological and physicochemical water quality parameters within the Waiokura catchment in the 2019/2020 year.
 Support studies into the behaviour and bioavailability of cadmium and other contaminants in agricultural soils and fertilizer.
-Continuing participation in the national Cadmium Working Group, addressing food safety, soil and fertilizer management and rigorous regional soil testing, farmer and public education and farm practice management, environmental monitoring, and research.
-An updated national strategy for managing long-term risk from cadmium has been drafted.
-Studies are underway or have been concluded on cadmium accumulation in a range of forage and market garden crops grown in various soils; levels of Cd within agriculture and food chain systems; options for management of soil systems and fodder pasture to control uptake; field studies into concentrations of cadmium in horticulture produce; soil emendation studies (lime, compost) to control cadmium uptake; characterisation of cadmium binding in soil types; cadmium effects upon soil rhizobia and nitrogen availability; and cadmium effects upon livestock in relation to soil and pasture cadmium.
-A LandCare soils study showed no clear trend for cadmium levels in Taranaki soils.
+Participating as a member of the Cadmium Working Group.
+Studies being supported providing an assessment of the risks to agriculture and will provide evidence for effective soil management.
+Studies are underway on cadmium accumulation in a range of forage and market garden crops grown in various soils; levels of Cd within agriculture and food chain systems; the significant of Cd within primary production sectors; options for management of soil systems and fodder pasture to control uptake; field studies into concentrations of cadmium in horticulture produce; soil emendation studies (lime, compost) to control cadmium uptake; characterisation of cadmium binding in soil types; cadmium effects upon soil rhizobia and nitrogen availability; and cadmium effects upon livestock in relation to soil and pasture cadmium.
+A LandCare soils study shows no clear trend for cadmium levels in Taranaki soils.